PavlidisLab/rnaseq-pipeline/README.md

  - produces count and FPKM matrices suitable for analysis with R and Python
  - distributed via a workload manager thanks to [Bioluigi](https://github.com/pavlidisLab/bioluigi)
  - notify collaborators via [Slack API](https://api.slack.com/)
+ - submit experiments defined in a Google Spreadsheet

 ## Downloading and installing